ISISComputingGroup/ibex_developers_manual/DAE-Live-View.md

 caput %MYPVPREFIX%DAE:AD1:INTG:SPEC:SIZEX:SP 80
 caput %MYPVPREFIX%DAE:AD1:INTG:SPEC:SIZEY:SP 80
 ```
 will tell it to start from spectrum 11 and use consecutive spectra in an 80x80 grid.
-Note that `SPEC:SIZEX` and `SizeX` should be set the same at this point, `SizeX` can be smaller and binning etc done here but we are going to use a region of interest later instead so just make them the same.
+Setting `SPEC:SIZEX` sets the underlying area detector `SizeX` and `MaxSizeX`.
+Though `SizeX` can be smaller, we do binning and size changes etc using a region of interest plugin later so they should always be the same here.

 Live view is disabled by default, it is enabled with
 ```